MaxITService/OneClickPrompts/code-notes.md

 1. The user configures the extension through the popup interface (`popup.html` and `popup-page-scripts/*`).
 2. The configuration is stored in Chrome's storage by the service worker (`config.js`).
 3. When the user visits a supported website, the content scripts (`init.js` and its dependencies) are injected into the page.
-4. The content scripts retrieve the configuration from the service worker and inject the custom buttons into the page (or creates floating window).
+4. The content scripts retrieve the configuration from the service worker and inject the custom buttons into the page.
+5. Users can toggle between inline injected buttons and the floating panel via the toggle button (🔼).
+6. The floating panel's position, size, and visibility state are saved per website and restored when revisiting.
-5. When the user clicks a custom button, the appropriate site-specific function is called to insert the text and trigger the send button.
+7. When the user clicks a custom button (either in the inline container or floating panel), the appropriate site-specific function is called to insert the text and trigger the send button.

 ## Additional Notes

 *   The extension uses a resilient injection mechanism to ensure that the custom buttons remain active even when the target website dynamically updates its content.
 *   The `InjectionTargetsOnWebsite` class in `utils.js` centralizes the CSS selectors for different websites, making it easier to support new platforms.
+*   The floating panel provides an alternative UI that can be positioned anywhere on the screen, offering flexibility for different workflows.
+*   Button configurations are consistently applied between the inline injection and floating panel modes.
-*   The extension uses a debounced save function to prevent excessive storage writes when the user is rapidly making changes.
+*   The extension uses debounced saving to prevent excessive storage writes when the user is dragging or resizing the floating panel.